Ilian Vassilev: Energy security activism

 Since leaving Deloitte in 2011 to found his own management consulting company, Innovative Energy Solutions, Vassilev has been an outspoken energy security activist, supporting the development of shale gas fields in Bulgaria, construction of the Nabucco pipeline project, and commentator regarding the viability of the Belene NPP, and the South Stream project.

 Political and social activism

-Ilian Vassilev has built a reputation as a critic of corruption.
+Vassilev has built a reputation as a critic of corruption.
 He has been vocal about the fact that Bulgaria's Prosecution acts like a "baseball bat" and attacks those who criticize the status quo.
-He has expressed worries that Bulgaria's General Prosecutor Sotir Tsatsarov continuously exceeds his powers under Bulgaria's Constitution and acts like a hub spreading Russian influence in Europe.
-Ilian Vassilev has also raised concern about Bulgaria's practices of corporate-raiding and political repressions.
+He expressed worries in 2017 that Bulgaria's General Prosecutor Sotir Tsatsarov continuously exceeds his powers under Bulgaria's Constitution and acts like a hub spreading Russian influence in Europe.
+Vassilev has also raised concern about Bulgaria's practices of corporate-raiding and political repressions.
 In a commentary on his popular blog, he famously said: "You are an owner until Borisov and Peevski decide so."
 Recently, he underscored that the unexpected dismissal of an established journalist was an example of the authoritarian tendencies in Bulgaria.